aertslab/create_cisTarget_databases/README.md

 usage: combine_partial_regions_or_genes_vs_motifs_or_tracks_scores_cistarget_dbs.py
        [-h] -i INPUT -o OUTPUT_DIR

 Combine partial cisTarget regions or genes vs motifs or tracks scores databases to: 1) a complete cisTarget regions or genes vs motifs or tracks scores database and 2) a complete cisTarget motifs or tracks vs regions or genes scores database.

-optional arguments:
+options:
   -h, --help            show this help message and exit -i INPUT, --input INPUT
                         Input directory or database prefix with partial cisTarget regions or genes vs motif or track scores database Feather files.
   -o OUTPUT_DIR, --output OUTPUT_DIR
                         Output directory to which the 1) complete cisTarget regions or genes vs motif or track scores database Feather files and 2) complete cisTarget motifs or tracks vs regions or genes scores database Feather files will be written.
 ```